 BHUTAN TREK TOUR TYPE

-It is a 7-days Bhutan Trek Tour from Paro to Jumolhari base camp at Jangothang, returning via the same route or by an alternative trail to Paro.
+This is similar Trek with Jumolhari Base camp trek but returns via an alternative route.
+Soi Yaktsa Trek or Jumolhari Loop trek is the shortest of the Jumolhari trek.
+It is a 7-days Bhutan Trekking Tour starting from Paro to Jumolhari base camp at Jangothang, returning by an alternative trail to Paro.
 Jumolhari Mountain (7314 M) from Jangothang is spectacular.
-The Trek is very popular.
+Trek is very popular.
 The highest point is 4115 Meters.

 |Tour Program||Destination||Tour Activity||Hotels/Camps|

 |Day 06||Jangothang Halt (Acclimatize and explore around Jangothang||Trek||Camping at Gangothang|

 |Day 10||Shana – Paro||Rest at Hotel||Hotel Tashi Namgay Resort|

 |Day 12||Thimphu – Punakha – Wangdue||Cultural Tour||Hotel Lobesa|